zucchett/SFrame/README.md

 You can check the status of each block with the `tail -f logBlock.txt` command.

-Once the logfiles end with `Tschoe!`, the jobs have finished.
+Once the logfiles end with `Tschoe!` line, the jobs have finished.
 The temporary outputs can be found in the `AnalysisTemp` directory, and the merged outputs in the `AnalysisOutput` directory.
 If the latter is empty, and the jobs have finished, checking the temporary files and logs is a good strating point to understand what has gone wrong.